DeanLemans/deanlemans.github.io/content/01-projects/better_education.md

 	Learning how to learn
 	The love/want to learn
 	Practical feedback
-	 practical knowledge (how the real world functions) Teachers as mentors, not just repeaters of information Multi disciplinary teaching
+	 practical knowledge (how things function in the real world functions) Teachers as mentors, not just empty of repeaters Multi disciplinary teaching

 Inspiration/sources